The Catcher Was a Spy (film): Plot

 Moe Berg, a 15-year baseball veteran, joins the war effort as a spy to beat Nazi Germany in the race to build the first atomic bomb.

-In 1936, Berg is playing for the Boston Red Sox near the end of a long if undistinguished pro career.
+In 1936, Berg is playing for the Boston Red Sox near the end of a long and undistinguished pro career.
 On a goodwill baseball exhibition tour of Japan, Berg sneaks onto the roof of a Tokyo hospital to covertly film Tokyo's harbor and Navy shipyards.
 The Office of Strategic Services Chief to whom he presents the film is impressed by Berg’s enterprise, as well as the extensive language skills that Berg has picked up at Princeton and elsewhere, and Berg is hired.

 Werner Heisenberg, who won the Nobel Prize in 1932 for pioneering quantum physics, is now in charge of the Nazis’ attempts to create an atom bomb.
 If he succeeds, the Germans could win the war.
 Berg is smuggled into Italy and then Switzerland, with the task to discover if Heisenberg is anywhere near that goal.
 If so, it will fall to Berg to assassinate the brilliant physicist.